JotaRX/Getting-and-Cleaning-D-Final-Work/CodeBook.md

 # Main Data Bases

-Datas Train: It is of the subjects that make a trains Datas Test: It is of the subjects that make a test
+Datas Train: It is of the subjects that make a trains

+Datas Test: It is of the subjects that make a test

 TotalMeanStd: Is the first data filtered by Means and standard desviation

 MeanDB: This Data is the means by subject and activity

 Total: is the big Data Base with all information with the 561 variables and all activities of subjects

+MeanDB.txt - Is the same MeanDB.csv but in text format

 # Process